Event proposals. Two words guaranteed to make senior event planners, and anyone with a responsibility for business development, to groan.

 Use images in your proposal to:

-- Paint a picture of the experience you will create
+- keyboard_arrow_right Paint a picture of the experience you will create

-- Deliver your message in a visually striking way
+- keyboard_arrow_right Deliver your message in a visually striking way

-Having said that, if you are meeting all the proposal requirements, your messaging is great and you have used imagery well to illustrate your event and design concepts then getting a designer in to ensure the look of the proposal matches and elevates your brand is the icing on the cake.
+Having said that, if you are meeting all the proposal requirements, your messaging is great and you have used imagery well to illustrate your event and design concepts then getting a designer in to ensure the look of the event proposal matches and elevates your brand is the icing on the cake.
+If you find an event proposal example design you like then adapt and stick with it!

 Reasons good design is crucial:

-- Great design can make your proposal stand out from your competitors
+- keyboard_arrow_right Great event proposal design can make your pitch stand out from your competitors

-- Design reflects your personality, professionalism, and level of service
+- keyboard_arrow_right Event proposal design reflects your personality, professionalism, and level of service

 Do you want to know how the top 5% of the industry get more business than all the others with their proposals?